pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"redefine-in-handler"+OR+"W0623")

 ### [W0631](#W0631) (undefined-loop-variable)<a name="W0631"></a>
-Using possibly undefined loop variable %r
+Using possibly undefined loop variable %r.

 Used when an loop variable (i.e. defined by a for loop or a list comprehension or a generator expression) is used outside the loop.

 **:x: Incorrect code**